amykapernick/blog/site/posts/how-google-runs-my-home.md

 ### Personalisation

-This is just a little thing, but I would love to be able to change the command so instead of "Hey Google", you could give it a name.
+This is a little thing, but I would love to be able to change the command so instead of "Hey Google", you could give it a name.
 I work at home by myself and it's nice to pretend like I actually have my own assistant (maybe one day).
 It'd be nice if when I needed something, I could go "Hey Patricia, when's my next meeting?".
 This is one little bonus the Alexa has over the Google Home in that it has a more human name.

 ---

 While a lot of people are still sceptical, I'm so glad I decided to get a Google Home, it's made my life much easier and I no longer have to worry about things I don't want to.
-I use it on a daily basis, and even managed to convince my Mum to get one, and that was just on the shopping list functionality.
+I use it on a daily basis, and even managed to convince my Mum to get one, and that was only on the shopping list functionality.
 There is still a way to go, and it definitely works better when you have various things connected together (Chromecast, Harmony, Netflix, Spotify, etc) but the different options you have available are endless.